5jt/primes/part1.md

 No such luck.
 But perhaps, if we did not have to compute the result of $\pi \sqrt{N}$ for each test?
 If we knew all the primes up to two million?
+We shall revisit this when we look at stateful solutions.

 ## Conclusion

 How far have we got?
 We have functional answers to the questions *Is $x$ prime?* and *What are the primes up to $N$?* For the former we saved time by making tests smarter.
-We used the smarter tests to identify primes up to $N$ but found Eratosthenes’s Sieve faster by two orders of magnitude.
+We used the smarter tests to identify primes up to $N$ but found Eratosthenes’s sieve faster by two orders of magnitude.

-We achieved all this without a single control-flow construct: our vector solutions exploit machine architectures.
-And the resulting code occupies a handful of lines and imports no libraries.
+We achieved all this without a single control-flow construct, and our vector solutions exploit machine architectures well.
+The resulting code occupies a handful of lines and imports no libraries.

 In the next parts of this article we shall look at prime decomposition, and at how our functional solutions can be improved with state.

+## Acknowledgements

+Our thanks to Ferenć Bodon, Geo Carncross, and Rian Ó’Cuinneagáin for reviewing earlier versions of this work.
+Any remaining errors are of course ours.